kevinweber/wbounce/readme.txt

 == Changelog ==

-= 1.1 =
+= 1.1.1 =
-* New feature: Deactivate wBounce for pages and posts individually (“wBounce status”)
+* New feature: Deactivate wBounce for pages and posts individually (“wBounce status”).
-* New feature: Define if wBounce should be fired on posts and/or pages by default
+* New feature: Define if wBounce should be fired on posts and/or pages by default.
-* New feature: The wBounce status can be seen in an additional column on the overview for posts and pages
+* New feature: The wBounce status can be seen in an additional column on the overview for posts and pages.
+* New feature: Sensitivity.
+* New feature: Cookie expiration. wBounce sets a cookie by default to prevent the modal from appearing more than once per user.
+You can add a cookie expiration (in days) to adjust the time period before the modal will appear again for a user.

 = 1.0 =
 * Plugin goes public.